What are high-histamine foods?

 Discover our full range of health benefit guides and read more about a low-histamine diet and our top 20 low-histamine foods.

 Histamine is made in the body from an amino acid (histidine) and stored in special immune cells called mast cells and basophils; certain bacteria in the gut may also produce histamine.
-Our histamine ‘load’ refers to the amount of histamine in the body, it may become a problem if we over-produce histamine and fail to adequately manage it by breaking it down.
-Outside of the body the main source of histamine is the food we eat, where it may be present in variable amounts.
+Our histamine load refers to the amount of histamine in the body, it may become a problem if we over-produce histamine and fail to adequately manage it by breaking it down.
+Outside of the body, the main source of histamine is the food we eat, where it may be present in different amounts.

 Even if a food is not high in histamine itself, it may trigger our mast cells to release histamine.
-These ‘histamine liberators’ include kiwi fruit, strawberries, bananas, papaya, citrus fruits and pineapple as well as food additives like carrageenan; certain foods are also known to block the activity of the enzyme that breaks down histamine – an enzyme called diamine oxidase (DAO).
-Caffeinated, as well as energy drinks and alcohol, are examples of these.
+Such histamine liberators include kiwi fruit, strawberries, bananas, papaya, citrus fruits and pineapple as well as food additives like carrageenan.
+Certain foods also block the activity of the enzyme that breaks down histamine – an enzyme called diamine oxidase (DAO).
+Caffeinated and energy drinks, as well as alcohol, are good examples.

-All that said, there are foods that are really useful because they act as natural anti-histamines, inhibiting the action of histamine – these include onions, apples and blueberries.
+That said, there are other foods that are useful because they act as natural anti-histamines – these include onions, apples and blueberries.

 Read more about low-histamine foods.